-Adopsjonsforum is the largest of the three accredited adoption associations in Norway, and has almost 2,400 member families.
-Over the recent years between 61 – 198 children who could not be placed in a permanent family in their country of origin, have annually been adopted by Norwegian families through our association.
-Since the early 1970s more than 9,400 children from 28 countries on 4 continents have received loving parents through our efforts.
+Adopsjonsforum is the largest of the three accredited adoption associations in Norway, and has more than 2,000 member families.
+Over the last decade between 33 – 198 children who could not be placed in a permanent family in their country of origin, have annually been adopted by Norwegian families through our association.
+Since the early 1970s a total of 9,511 children from 28 countries on 4 continents have received loving parents through our efforts.
 With such a long history of placing children for adoption, post–adoption service is an important part of our activities.

-In 2016 a total of 54 children were adopted from Chile, Colombia, Madagascar, Peru, the Philippines and Vietnam to Norway.
+In 2018 a total of 33 children were adopted from Colombia, Madagascar, Peru, the Philippines and Vietnam to Norway.

 In addition to finding families for children, we also work in a more general way to promote adoption as a child welfare option benefiting not only for the children but also their new parents, the majority of which are involuntary childless couples.
 In addition to being a lobby group for adoption rights in our country, we work on the international scene, where we sponsor, support or take part in meetings concerning adoption rules and ethics.
 Adopsjonsforum is a founding member of both the Nordic Adoption Council (NAC), which covers Denmark, Finland, Iceland, Norway and Sweden, and EurAdopt, an association of recognized adoption mediators in 14 Western European countries.